 Customers and managers at times propose excessive changes that wipe out entire iterations.
 Any automated regression test plan is at risk at this point.

 The team needs to wait to use traditional test-last tools with the record or playback features until the functionality is ready.
-Therefore, conventional automated testing cannot be practiced in an Agile environment.
+Therefore, conventional test automation cannot be practiced in an Agile environment.

 Regression testing advances significantly after each sprint, up to the point where it’s no longer feasible to do it promptly.
 As a result, testers must make an effort to keep the testing at a manageable level by optimizing test cases regularly and eliminating out-of-date issues.